(Shingle Bolt Sledge)

 1994, The beginning

 A fire truck and a police car took them from Three Rivers Inn to the Sedro-Woolley Museum with sirens blaring on the Fourth of July, 1994.
-The Cook family returned to Sedro-Woolley, 94 years after the last member of Mortimer Cook's family moved, from his old town of Sedro by the river, to Rockford, Illinois.
-On Sept.
-11, 2004, the family returns to town to celebrate the tenth anniversary of Founders Days.
-The event was moved permanently to the second weekend of September annually back in 1995.
+The Cook family returned to Sedro-Woolley, 94 years after the last member of Mortimer Cook's family moved, from the old town of Sedro by the river, to Rockford, Illinois.

 A decade later, Paula Cook Budlong Cronin returned with her granddaughter to donate the wedding dress of Paula's grandmother, Nina Cook Budlong, to the museum.
-She brought her nine-year-old granddaughter with her to actually hand the dress over to the museum, where it will be housed in a special wooden case in the Mortimer Cook room, which was dedicated to the town founder back in 1994.
+She brought her nine-year-old granddaughter with her to actually hand the dress over to the museum, where it is now housed in a special wooden case in the Mortimer Cook room, which was dedicated to the town founder back in 1994.
 Cook first appeared on the Skagit river in June 1884 and initially named his town, Bug.
 The town was renamed Sedro on Dec.
 7, 1885, when Cook obtained a post office for his general store at the old wharf.
 His daughter, Nina, married Standish Budlong at the Cook home near the store on Oct.
 30, 1895.
 They were both descendants of Mayflower passengers.
-These events below generally repeat annually for Founders Days:

 Links, background reading and sources